bra1n/mkmobile/README.md

 ```
 dist/           # the web root for production, contains all the necesssary files for a deployment
   img/          # all image assets are copied over to this folder for production deployment
+  fonts/        # all font assets are copied over to this folder for production deployment

   app.js        # the compiled, concatenated and minified app code
   index.html    # the main index HTML, built from the index.dist.html